rmilejcz/workspace/README.md

-# WordPress Weather Widget Plugin Challenge
+# WordPress Weather Widget Plugin Challenge (One-Hour Version)

 ## Overview

-In this challenge, you'll implement core functionality for a WordPress weather widget plugin.
-The plugin structure and WordPress simulation environment have been set up for you, allowing you to test your plugin without a full WordPress installation.
+In this one-hour challenge, you'll implement **one core component** of a WordPress weather widget plugin.
+The plugin structure and WordPress simulation environment have been set up for you, allowing you to test your implementation without a full WordPress installation.

 ## Available Files